nandoflorestan/kerno/ROADMAP.rst

 Kerno roadmap
 =============

+Because Kerno is in its earliest release, this document is a mess.
+Do not read it now; I'll tidy it up in the future.

 - Maybe the action is easier to test if it suffers automatic dependency injection?
 - ValidatingOperation adds ValidationAction before the main action.
 - A start procedure in which plugins (the modules of the system) are found